endymion1818/deliciousreverie-2023/src/content/posts/building-an-accordion-with-react-hooks.md

   }
 ```

 There's an IE11 caveat with this though.
-IE calculates scrollTodifferently, with a px value instead of a string or ID.
+IE calculates `scrollTo` differently, with a px value instead of a string or ID.
 You can use scrollTop instead, but this doesn't allow you to have smooth scrolling behaviour which is a nicer effect for users.
-If you want to support IE11 with smooth scrolling, you can use smoothscroll-polyfill and call that before window.scrollTo.
+If you want to support IE11 with smooth scrolling, you can use smoothscroll-polyfill and call that before `window.scrollTo`.

 There's a bug in iOS Safari too!
 If you want to support Safari on iOS (particularly some iPad versions) it's advisable to set a timeout when you start scrolling: